MichalKandybowicz/CodeCoolLiblary/README.md

 The main features that have currently been implemented are:

 * There are models for books, book copies, genre, language and authors.
-* Users can view list and detail information for books and authors.
+* Users can view list and detail information for books.
 * Admin users can create and manage models.
 The admin has been optimised (the basic registration is present in admin.py, but commented out).